 At oral argument, the presenter also asked us to accept two new sets of documents for our record.
-One set pertained to the above-referenced ineligibility matter.
-The new consisted of an October 11, 2006 letter from the hearing panel chair to respondent and to the presenter, notifying them of the hearing panel's intention to include documents marked Exhibits T through X, at the then-upcoming November 30, 2006 DEC hearing.
-The documents were entered into evidence at the DEC hearing as one global exhibit, Exhibit B, but were inadvertently left out of the record when it was transmitted to us.
-Those documents address the charge that respondent practiced law while on the CPF list, a violation that respondent recently conceded at oral argument before us.
-We determined to accept the additional documents, Exhibits T through X, as part of the record.
+One set pertained to the documents ineligibility matter.
+The new above-referenced consisted of an October 11, 2006 letter from the hearing panel chair to respondent and to the presenter, notifying them of the include documents marked intention to hearing panel's Exhibits T through X, at the then-upcoming November 30, 2006 DEC hearing.
+The documents were entered into evidence at the DEC hearing as one global exhibit, Exhibit B, but were inadvertently left out of the record when it was transmitted to us. documents address the charge that respondent practiced law while on the CPF list, a violation that respondent recently conceded at oral argument before us.
+We determined to accept additional documents, Exhibits T through X, as part of record.